dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-19-cyberpunk-2077-shard-literature.md

 <div class="cyberpunk-bg cyberpunk-grey">
 The weathered man peered into the eyes of the young nomad as if trying to divine his thoughts.
 "Don't misunderstand," he said.
 "I don't mind unexpected guests.
 But you must recognize, when a man lives alone in the middle of the desert, he has a right to ask uncomfortable questions."
 <br><br>
-The boy wouldn't make eye contact, instead glancing nervously through the window, as if expecting to spot an armada of battle drones coursing straight for him across the night ski.
+The boy wouldn't make eye contact, instead glancing nervously through the window, as if expecting to spot an armada of battle drones coursing straight for him across the night sky.
 "I...
 I'm running away," he muttered after a moment of hesitation.
 "From Green Phantom.
 He's been followin' me since Yellow Creek."
 <br><br>
 The old man didn't move a muscle save for a twitch at the corner of his mouth, revealing he knew more than he cared to admit.
 "You have nothing to fear, " he said softly.
 "The Green Phantom only comes for the worst criminals.
 If you hold regret in your heart, he'll forgive you.
 He'll offer a second chance."
 <br><br>